Coder1234569/codingclubiitg/README.md

-# Task1 repo by Tanuj Kumat of codingclub IITG
+# Task1 completed by Tanuj Kumat of codingclub IITG